abacusorg/zeldovich-PLT/README.md

 If `ZD_Version=1`, both this variable and `ZD_Seed` affect the output phases.
 This is not the case since version 2.

+If the `-DDISK` flag is not set (see Makefile Options below), then blocks are stored in memory, not disk.
+So `NumBlock` matters less in that case.

 `ZD_Version`: *int*
 The version of the algorithm for generating modes from random numbers.